USS John Finn: Design

 John Finn is the 63rd Arleigh Burke-class destroyer, the first of which, USS Arleigh Burke, was commissioned in July 1991.
 With 89 ships planned to be built so far, the class has the longest production run for any U.S. Navy surface combatant.
 During its long production run, the class was built in three flights: Flight I (DDG-51 to DDG-71), Flight II/IIA/IIA T.I.
 (DDG-72 to DDG-124 & DDG-127), and Flight III (DDG-125, DDG-126 & DDG-128 to DDG-139).
 The Arleigh Burke-class was also the first in the U.S. Navy to include anti-NBC (Nuclear, Biological, and Chemical) warfare protection.
-John Finn will be a Flight IIA ship, and as such, will feature several improvements in terms of ballistic missile defense, an embarked air wing (two MH-60R Light Airborne Multi-Purpose System helicopters), and the inclusion of mine-detecting ability.
+John Finn is a Flight IIA ship, and as such, features several improvements in terms of ballistic missile defense, and the inclusion of mine-detecting ability.
 As an Arleigh Burke-class ship, John Finn's roles include anti-aircraft, anti-submarine, and anti-surface warfare, as well as strike operations.